Top of this page

 Clean the Earth.
 We have to get the plastics out of the oceans, and the surplus of CO2 out of the air.
 And we have to do it now.

-Freely fantasizing about solutions helps to clear up the barriers in our thinking
+Fantasizing about solutions helps to clear up the barriers in our thinking

 At the same time as extracting the CO2 surplus from the atmosphere and searching for ways to store it permanently, we have to stop emitting it in the amounts we emit it now.
 Whether by cutting down CO2 emissions or starting to recycle it.
 To my happiness, ever since (but doubtless already long before) my 2020 Norway-climate panic caused by experiencing the high winter temperatures myself, ever more clever ideas are launched to reduce our CO2 emissions.
 One such an idea, perhaps as unpractical as my ideas above, are algae biopanel windows.
 But unpracticality is no problem, perhaps they will soon find solutions, and what is even better, freely coming up with ideas, however unpractical or undoable, helps to erase barriers in our thinking.
 We are running out of time so we desperately need that.